akeneo/pim-docs/migrate_pim/upgrade_from_32_to_40.rst

 Upgrade from 3.2 to 4.0
 ~~~~~~~~~~~~~~~~~~~~~~~

-Use this documentation to migrate projects based on Akeneo PIM CE or EE 3.2 to 4.0.
+Use this documentation to migrate projects based on Akeneo PIM Community Edition or Enterprise Edition 3.2 to 4.0.

 Disclaimer
 **********

 Make sure your production database is backuped before performing the data migration.
+The queue daemon(s) must be stopped as well.

 Requirements
 ************